Empty Property Loan

 - The applicant must normally agree to the payment being made directly to the builder.
 An exception to this is where the applicant has already paid the builder and payment is reimbursing the applicant.

-- Up to 90% of the grant may be paid by the Council before completion of work.
+- Up to 90% of the loan may be paid by the Council before completion of work.

-- The Council will calculate the amount of grant to be paid.
+- The Council will calculate the amount of loan to be paid.

 For further information please contact the: